- This event has passed.

 - How to build your own 50 gallon rain barrel with just a few supplies from the hardware store

-The workshop will be 45 minutes long and taught by Tarrant County Master Gardeners.
+The workshop will be 45 minutes long and taught by Theresa Thomas and Claire Alford, Tarrant County Master Gardeners.

-Rain barrel information: These rain barrels are discounted from $70 to $45.
+Rain barrel information: These rain barrels are discounted from $50 to $25.
 Barrels are 50 gallons and made from previously used food safe storage containers.
-The barrels will vary in color and will probably be blue but could also be white or black.
+The barrels will vary in color and will probably be blue, but could also be white or black.
 You do not get to choose your barrel color.
-The barrels have been prepped by the Tarrant County Master Gardeners in the same fashion as demonstrated in the workshop.
-Approximate dimensions are 35 inches tall by 124 inches diameter.
+The barrels have been assembled by the Tarrant County Master Gardeners in the same fashion as demonstrated in the online workshop.
+Approximate dimensions are 35 inches tall by 24 inches diameter.